DevKlim/eido-agent/PROJECT_MCP.md

   - `eido_sentinel_local.db`: The SQLite database file for local development.
   - `geocoded_locations.json`: A store for custom, manually-verified location-to-coordinate mappings, managed via the UI.
   - `ucsd_alerts.json`, `ucsd_alerts_simulated.txt`: Sample input data.
 - **`eido_templates/`**: Contains various EIDO JSON files that serve as structured templates for the new generation pipeline.
+This directory is now managed by the **Template Editor** GUI.
+  - **`EIDOContext.xml`**: A new, human-readable summary of the EIDO standard's concepts and components, used to provide high-level context to the RAG system.
 - **`sample_eido/`**: Contains complete, sample EIDO JSON files for testing and demonstration.
 - **`schema/openapi.yaml`**: The formal NENA EIDO OpenAPI specification.
-This file is crucial as it's used by `utils/rag_indexer.py` to build the knowledge base for the RAG system.
+This file is crucial as it's used by `utils/rag_indexer.py` to build the knowledge base for the RAG system and by the **Template Editor** to display all available options.

 ---